lit/lit.dev/packages/lit-dev-content/site/guide/tools/publishing.md

 mappings: exact and prefix.
 That means it is easy to alias _all_ modules under a given package by mapping the package name to a single URL prefix.
-However, if you write imports without file extensions, it means that _each file_ in your package would need an entry in the import map, as opposed to one for the entire package, because the mapping couldn't be specified by a simple prefix.
-This could greatly bloat the import map.
+However, if you write imports without file extensions, it means that _each file_ in your package would need an entry in the import map.
+This
+could greatly bloat the import map.

 Thus, to prepare your source now to be optimally compatible with import maps, we